argoproj-labs/argocd-operator/docs/reference/argocd.md

 Name | Default | Description
 --- | --- | ---
+AppSync | 3m | Control the sync frequency.
+Set this to a duration, e.g. 10m or 600s
 Processors.Operation | 10 | The number of operation processors.
 Processors.Status | 20 | The number of status processors.
 Resources | [Empty] | The container compute resources.